 B2B Procedure Transaction Type Sub Type Purpose Initiator/s Recipient Notified Parties Service Orders Miscellaneous Services No Sub Type - Ignore if populated An ad-hoc service request Any Any Any Customer and Site Details Notification Customer Details Request No Sub type Request from a DNSP or an MP to a Retailer to supply the Customer details DNSP or MP or MC RB X Customer and Site Details Notification Customer Details Notification No Sub type Customer details issued to DNSP or MP after update or on request RB DNSP or MP or MC X Customer and Site Details Notification Life Support Request No Sub type Customer Life Support request from either a DNSP or Retailer to confirm the status of life support RB or DNSP RB or DNSP X Customer and Site Details Notification Life Support Notification No Sub type Customer Life Support details issued to DNSP or retailer upon registration, deregistration, after update or upon receipt of a request RB or DNSP RB or DNSP X Customer and Site Details Notification Site Access Request No Sub type Request from a Retailer to obtain a copy of the Site access and hazard information.
 RB or MP or DNSP or MC RB or MP or DNSP or MC X Customer and Site Details Notification Site Access Notification No Sub type Publication of Site access and hazard information.
-Typically, this is from a Retailer to a DNSP or MP whenever the data changes, but can also be from a DNSP or MP to a Retailer based on receiving a site access request RB or DNSP or MP or MC DNSP & MP or RB or MC x One Way Notifications Notice of Metering Works No Sub type Informs the DNSP about the details of a recently completed metering works MP or MC DNSP X One Way Notifications Meter Fault and Issue Notification No Sub type Informs a retailer about a meter fault.
+Typically, this is from a Retailer to a DNSP or MP whenever the data changes, but can also be from a DNSP or MP to a Retailer based on receiving a site access request RB or DNSP or MP or MC DNSP & MP or RB or MC X One Way Notifications Notice of Metering Works No Sub type Informs the DNSP about the details of a recently completed metering works MP or MC DNSP X One Way Notifications Meter Fault and Issue Notification No Sub type Informs a retailer about a meter fault.
 Can be from an MP, MC or a DNSP in the case of Type 5 and 6 meters.
-MP or DNSP or MC RB X One Way Notifications Planned Interruption Notification No Sub type Informs a DNSP about planned interruptions on the network RB or MC DNSP X One Way Notifications Network Tariff Notification No Sub type Informs a Retailer about an intent to change network tariffs DNSP RB X One Way Notifications Meter Exchange Notification No Sub type A transaction to support forward planning of bulk meter rollouts.
-RB or MP or MC Any x One Way Notifications Notified Party No Sub Type A special purpose transaction used to inform Notified parties of the state of a service order process RB or MC Any X Meter Data Process Provide Meter Data No Sub type Request to provide meter data RB or DNSP or MDP or DRSP MDP X
+MP or DNSP or MC RB x One Way Notifications Planned Interruption Notification No Sub type Informs a recipient about planned interruptions on the network RB, MC or MPB DNSP, RB or MC X One Way Notifications Network Tariff Notification No Sub type Informs a Retailer about an intent to change network tariffs DNSP RB Х One Way Notifications Notified Party No Sub Type A special purpose transaction used to inform Notified parties of the state of a service order process RB or MC Any X Meter Data Process Provide Meter Data No Sub type Request to provide meter data RB or DNSP or MDP MDP Х Meter Data Process Verify Meter Data No Sub type Request to verify meter data RB or DNSP or New MDP MDP / old MDP Х Meter Data Process Meter Data Notification No Sub type Provision / delivery of meter data to market participants MDP RB or DNSP or MDP or MC Х

-B2B Procedure Transaction Type Sub Type Purpose Initiator/s Recipient Notified Parties Meter Data Process Verify Meter Data No Sub type Request to verify meter data RB or DNSP or New MDP or DRSP MDP / old MDP X Meter Data Process Meter Data Notification No Sub type Provision / delivery of meter data to market participants MDP RB or DNSP or MDP or MC or DRSP X Meter Data Process Remote Service Request No Sub type Request to invoke a remote services function.
+B2B Procedure Transaction Type Sub Type Purpose Initiator/s Recipient Notified Parties Meter Data Process Remote Service Request No Sub type Request to invoke a remote services function.
 Directed to a remote meter via Service provider DNSP or RB or MC MP or MC X Meter Data Process Remote Service Response No Sub type Provision of meter status and electrical measurements and events from a remote meter MP or MC DNSP or RB or MC X